News

 By taking the Veggie Challenge and trying a plant-based diet for just 30 days, you can achieve the following:

-• Avoid the deaths of up to three farmed animals.
+• Avoid the deaths of up to two farmed animals.

-• Save up to 39,000 liters of water.
+• Save up to 13,200 litres of water.
 Water is an essential resource that is overused in livestock production.
-For example, it takes about 15,000 liters of water to produce just 1 kg of beef.
+For example, it takes about 15,000 litres of water to produce just 1 kg of beef.

-• Free up to 80 square meters of land, which could be used instead for reforestation, thus helping to increase biodiversity.
+• Free up to 377 square metres of land, which could be used instead for reforestation, thus helping to increase biodiversity.

-The time for change is now.
-Every meal presents an opportunity to make a difference.
-By embracing plant-based eating, you can contribute to a more sustainable and compassionate future.
-So, why not start today?
+So why not start changing your diet today?
 Take the Veggie Challenge and see the difference you can make in just 30 days!

 Joy Aquino